SnappyJumper/Scrumptious/README.md

 ### Color Scheme
 ![Color scheme image](assets/readme-images/colour-pallet.png)

 The colours used on the website are above.
 I used the two shades of green, India Green and Kelly Green(#028A0F and #03AC15), to colour the headings and the nav bar in the mobile version of the site respectively.
 I used the shade of Red Carmine to colour the banners and boxes throughout the website as well as the email link within the footer.
+These colours were chosen because of their familiar shades to fresh produce like peppers and brocolli.
 For the text I stuck with a white colour (#FFFFFF).

 ### Typography